 L to R: Fr.
 Dunstan, Br.
 Vincent, Br.
 Bernard, Br.
-Matthew, Fr.
+Matthew (now back at Pluscarden), Fr.
 Gregory, Br.
 Jerome Leo, Br.
 Isidore

 St. Mary's Monastery is a Roman Catholic community of contemplative Benedictine monks belonging to the English Province of the Subiaco-Cassinese Congregation of Benedictines, one of about twenty congregations which make up the worldwide Benedictine Confederation, also known as the Order of St. Benedict